Guide to Using FAFSA.ED.GOV

 The U.S. Department of Education estimates that completing the Free Application for Federal Student Aid (FAFSA) will take most students about an hour.
 This may be true, if the student has gathered together all of the relevant financial information and other documents ahead of time.
 Even less time is needed for the Renewal FAFSA, since this version of the FAFSA just requires the applicant to update the original FAFSA with current information.

-Here are some tips for using the fafsa.ed.gov website for completing the FAFSA:
+Here are some tips on using the FAFSA web site for completing the FAFSA:

-- Get your PIN - After completing a FAFSA (at www.fafsa.ed.gov), you and your parents - if you are a dependent student - will need to sign your application.
-Using your PIN to sign your FAFSA application electronically is by far the fastest and most reliable way to verify the form's completion.
-The U.S. government cannot process your FAFSA until your signature(s) are received.
+- Get a PIN - The student (and his or her parents, if the student is a dependent student) will need to sign the FAFSA.
+Using a PIN to sign the FAFSA electronically is by far the fastest and most reliable way to complete the FAFSA.
+The U.S. Department of Education cannot process the FAFSA until all required signature(s) are received.
 The student and custodial parents must each have their own PIN.
 Get a PIN at www.pin.ed.gov.